paradoxysm/sleepens/README.md

 `sleepens` is in a relatively finished state.
 It has not been tested on different Python environment and OS combinations.

 Currently, `sleepens` supports .mat, .smr/.smrx, .xls file formats for reading and writing.
+Of note, presently the SONpy interface for reading/writing .smr/.smrx files works for reading .smr only and writing .smrx only.
+No clear documentation exists to explain errors when attempting to read from .smrx.
 Additional i/o interfaces can be contributed to `sleepens.io.interfaces` following the basic structure.

 The underlying data processing pipelines and classification models are modular and can be adjusted to create different sleep ensemble models. `sleepens` currently contains one protocol, SleepEnsemble4, for 4-state sleep classification.
 New or modified protocols can be contributed to `sleepens.protocols` following the basic structure.